-What makes plasma coatings unique is the application of a double layer consisting of a metallic/ceramic thermally sprayed bond coat providing adequate roughness and excellent wear resistance and a polymer top coat providing a coating with superior adhesion strength and release and traction properties.
+What makes Plasma Coatings unique is the application of a double layer consisting of a metallic/ceramic thermally sprayed bond coat providing adequate roughness and excellent wear resistance and a polymer top coat providing a coating with superior adhesion strength and release and traction properties.
 This results in a coating with a combination of the best properties of ceramics, metals, and polymers.

-Below is a schematic of a plasma coating:
+Schematic of a plasma coating:

-The double layer consists of:
+The double layer of Plasma Coating consists of: